crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 We will use the following search term.
 Note also that we will now look for the nucleotide (or genome) sequence, not the protein sequence.

-`esearch -db nucleotide -query "surface glycoprotein Severe acute respiratory syndrome coronavirus 2"`
+`esearch -db nucleotide -query "Severe acute respiratory syndrome coronavirus 2 isolate SARS-CoV-2"`

 Q6: How many such sequences exist on NCBI?

 We now proceed to downloading these sequences.
 There are far too many, so we need to limit ourselves.
-Let's analyze 1000 sequences using the `-stop` option like this.
+Let's analyze 500 sequences using the `-stop` option like this.

-`esearch -db nucleotide -query "surface glycoprotein Severe acute respiratory syndrome coronavirus 2" | efetch -format fasta -stop 1000 > SARS-CoV2.genome.nucl.fasta`
+`esearch -db nucleotide -query "Severe acute respiratory syndrome coronavirus 2 isolate SARS-CoV-2" | efetch -format fasta -stop 500 > SARS-CoV2.genome.nucl.fasta`

 Q7: Use `head` to check the accession number of the very first sequence in the newly created file.
 Write down the name.